 Polygon is already carbon-neutral but recently announced its plan to go carbon negative by 2022.
 The platform shared its intention to offset carbon emissions by pledging $20 million to projects and initiatives for fighting climate change in its Green Manifesto.

 The network will start with a $400,000 purchase of Base Carbon Tonne (BCT) and Moss Carbon Credit (MCO2) carbon credits.
 The tokens bought by Polygon correspond approximately to 90 thousand tons of CO2 emissions.
-The platform is partnering with KlimaDAO which it will also buy these carbon credits from.
+The platform is partnering with and buying carbon credits from KlimaDAO.
 KlimaDAO will work on analysing, managing and mitigating Polygon’s carbon footprint.
 Their ambitious plan is to become carbon negative.

 Bitpanda GmbH ve grup şirketleri (Bitpanda) Türk Parasının Kıymetini’nin Korunması Hakkında 32 sayılı Karar’ın 2/b maddesine göre Türkiye’de yerleşik sayılan hiçbir kişiye yönelik olarak 6362 sayılı Sermaye Piyasası Kanunu başta olmak üzere Türkiye Cumhuriyeti Devleti mevzuatı hükümleri gereği Türkiye’de faaliyet izni gerektiren hiçbir sermaye piyasası faaliyetine dair hizmet sunmamaktadır. Şayet Bitpanda’nın yabancı sermaye piyasalarında vermiş olduğu hizmetlerden Türkiye’de yerleşik kişilerin faydalandığı tespit edilecek olursa tüm zararları kullanıcıya ait olmak üzere bu hizmetler ivedilikle sona erdirilecektir.